 Restore, renovate or rejuvenate your dining room table

 If you’re looking for the perfect pre-holiday project, we recommend giving your dining room table a face lift by cleaning, refinishing or even changing its appearance.
 Or, if you’re the adventurous type, how about building a new table from scratch.
 While homeowners who are looking for some labour intensive DIY will love the idea of a handcrafted dining room centrepiece, the former of these DIY projects is more easily achieved.
 Unfinished furniture is the easiest to work on while previously waxed or oiled tables are also relatively easy to restore or makeover with wood stains, oils and waxes.
 These will breathe new life into an old wooden table and depending on the size of the table and the amount of work required, could be done in a day or less even allowing a few hours of drying.

-If you have any wood related DIY projects and are unsure of which products to use, give our team of friendly resident experts a call on 0800 7818 123, 7 days a week.
+If you have any wood related DIY projects and are unsure of which products to use, give our team of friendly resident experts a call.
 They’re always on hand to provide free advice and guidance on the right products for your project.